-Co-Enrollment with Career Technical Education, Community College or Cognitive-Behavioral Programming
+Co-Enrollment with Career Technical Education or Cognitive-Behavioral Programming

-Students, whether incarcerated or in the community setting, are often co-enrolled in programs through our partner agencies.
+Independent study students, whether incarcerated or in the community setting, are often co-enrolled in programs through our partner agencies.
 Schooling takes place in conjunction with other vocational and personal goals.
 For example, incarcerated students may be enrolled in Back on Track (a program co-funded by federal and foundation funding and jail resources) during the first part of the day, in which students attend Career Technical Education (CTE) courses and cognitive-behavioral classes.
-Students then attend small groups and individual study sessions in the afternoon, through FKCS.
-In community settings, Five Keys' strong connection with WIA/WIOA training programs mean that students may attend vocational training while also attending FKCS.
-Similarly, recovery programs and other court-mandated programs may comprise part of a student's day, while school attendance and independent work through FKCS make up the other part.
+Students then attend small groups and individual study sessions in the afternoon, through FKIH.
+Independent work is assigned for days when students do not meet with a teacher.
+In community settings, Five Keys' strong connection with WIA/WIOA training programs mean that students may attend vocational training while also attending FKIH.
+Similarly, recovery programs and other court-mandated programs may comprise part of a student's day, while school attendance and independent work through FKIH make up the other part.